-These risks could be exacerbated by weak economic conditions (including those related to the ongoing COVID-19 pandemic) and lower customer spending on sales and marketing.
-Weakened economic conditions could also disproportionately increase the likelihood that any given current or prospective customer would choose a lower-price alternative even if our products or services were superior.
-Some current and potential customers, particularly large organizations, have elected in the past, and may in the future, elect to rely on internal and homegrown databases, develop, or acquire their own software, programs, tools, and internal data quality teams that would reduce or eliminate the demand for our products and services.
+These risks could be exacerbated by weak economic conditions (including those related to the Russia-Ukraine war and the ongoing COVID-19 pandemic) and lower customer spending on sales and marketing.
+Weakened economic conditions could also disproportionately increase the likelihood that any given current or prospective customer would choose a lower-price alternative even if our products or services are superior.
+Some current and potential customers, particularly large organizations, have elected in the past, and may elect in the future, to rely on internal and homegrown databases, develop, or acquire their own software, programs, tools, and internal data quality teams that would reduce or eliminate the demand for our products and services.
 If demand for our platform declines for any of these or other reasons, our business, results of operations, and financial condition could be adversely affected.